azevedo66/sale-lobby-manager/README.md

 ### Adding New Players
 - **New Sellers**:
-  - Insert into a 3-player rotation (preferably the one with the fewest businesses).
+  - Preferably insert into a 3-player rotation with the fewest total businesses.
   - If all rotations already have 4 players, replace a helper (that helper moves to waiting list).
   - If no valid spot exists, form a new rotation when enough players join.
   - Otherwise, remain on waiting list.
-- New Helpers:
+- **New Helpers**:
   - Fill a 3-player rotation.
   - Start a new rotation if sellers are waiting.
   - Otherwise, remain on waiting list.